PayString/paystring/readme.md

 ## Extensions and Travel Rule compliance

-PayID is a highly extensible and flexible open standard.
-Of relevance for many crypto services, PayID can be extended to provide a simple solution for [Travel Rule](https://www.fatf-gafi.org/media/fatf/documents/recommendations/RBA-VA-VASPs.pdf) compliance.
-Financial institutions can communicate regulatory requirements and the corresponding necessary data using PayID's standard REST API.
+PayID is an extensible and flexible open standard.
+PayID can be extended to provide a simple solution for [Travel Rule](https://www.fatf-gafi.org/media/fatf/documents/recommendations/RBA-VA-VASPs.pdf) compliance, a relevant capability for many crypto services.
+Financial institutions can communicate regulatory requirements and the corresponding necessary data by using the PayID Public API, which is a standard REST API.

 PayID improves the user experience of sending cryptocurrency payments, and it also provides a platform for present-day features like Travel Rule compliance and future features like subscriptions and pull payments.
 To achieve mainstream cryptocurrency adoption, we must build on top of PayID and other systems that integrate well with traditional financial infrastructure.

 PayID provides an abstraction layer so that users can send payments to human-readable addresses while virtual asset service providers (VASPs) can meet the necessary compliance requirements in the background.

-**Coming soon:** When a payment is sent to a payment pointer, if both entities are VASPs and must comply with the Travel Rule, they will exchange the user data in a secure handshake.
+**Coming soon:** When a payment is sent to a PayID address, then if both entities are VASPs and must comply with the Travel Rule, they will exchange the user data in a secure handshake.

 ![Travel Rule](img/travel_rule.png)